Group identifier

+Process attributes

+The POSIX standard supports three different GID fields in the process descriptor table, to allow privileged processes to take on different roles dynamically:

+Effective group ID

+The effective GID (egid) of a process is used for file access checks and may also affect file creation, depending on the semantics of the specific kernel implementation in use and possibly the mount options used.
+According to BSD Unix semantics, the group ownership given to a newly created file is unconditionally inherited from the group ownership of the directory in which it is created.
+According to AT&T UNIX System V semantics (also adopted by Linux variants), a newly created file is normally given the group ownership specified by the egid of the process that creates the file.
+Most filesystems implement a method to select whether BSD or AT&T semantics should be used regarding group ownership of a newly created file; BSD semantics are selected for specific directories when the S_ISGID (s-gid) permission is set.

+Real group ID

+The real GID (rgid) identify the real group owner of the process.

+Saved group ID

+The saved group ID is used when a program running with elevated privileges needs to do some unprivileged work temporarily; changing egid from a privileged value (typically 0) to some unprivileged value (anything other than the privileged value) causes the privileged value to be stored in sgid.
+Later, a program's egid can be set back to the value stored in sgid, so that elevated privileges can be restored; an unprivileged process may set its egid to one of only three values: the value of rgid, the value of sgid, or the value of egid.

 Supplementary groups

-In Unix systems, every user must be a member of at least one group, the primary group, which is identified by the numeric GID of the user's entry in the passwd database, which can be viewed with the command getent passwd (usually stored in /etc/passwd or LDAP).
+Every user must be a member of at least one group, the primary group, which is identified by the numeric GID of the user's entry in the passwd database, which can be viewed with the command getent passwd (usually stored in /etc/passwd or LDAP).
 This group is referred to as the primary group ID.
 A user may be listed as member of additional groups in the relevant entries in the group database, which can be viewed with getent group (usually stored in /etc/group or LDAP); the IDs of these groups are referred to as supplementary group IDs.

-Effective vs. real

-Unix processes have an effective (EUID, EGID), a real (UID, GID) and a saved (SUID, SGID) ID.
-Normally these are identical, but in setuid and setgid processes they are different.

 Conventions

 Type

 Originally, a signed 16-bit integer was used.
 Since the sign was not necessary – negative numbers do not make valid group IDs – an unsigned integer is now used instead, allowing group IDs between 0 and 65,535.
 Modern operating systems usually use unsigned 32-bit integers, which allow for group IDs between 0 and 4,294,967,295.